eea/eea.docker.haproxy/haproxy/Readme.md

 separated by spaces (and enclosed in quotes, to avoid issues).
 The contents of the variable are evaluated in a python script that writes the HAProxy configuration file automatically.
-By default, the `BACKENDS` variable is not set.

 If there are multiple DNS records for one or more of your `BACKENDS` (e.g. when deployed using rancher-compose), you can use `DNS_ENABLED` environment variable.
 This way, haproxy will load-balance all of your backends instead of only the first entry found:

   $ docker run --link=webapp -e BACKENDS="webapp" -e DNS_ENABLED=true eeacms/haproxy

-It will also automatically add/remove backends when you scale them.

-### Link this container to one or more application containers

-    $ docker run --link app_instance_1 --link app_instance_2 eeacms/haproxy:latest

-When linking containers with the `--link` flag, entries in `/etc/hosts` are automatically added by `docker`.
-This image is configured so in absence of a `haproxy.cfg` file and when the `BACKENDS` variable is not set it will automatically parse `/etc/hosts` and create and load the configuration for `haproxy`.
-In this scenario, the file `/etc/hosts` will be monitored and every time it is modified (for example when restarting a linked container) configuration for `haproxy` will be automatically recreated and reloaded.

 ### Use a custom configuration file mounted as a volume